noahehall/theBookOfNoah/0current/aws/0storage.md

   - s3 block public access: enable/disable public access
   - AWS IAM: provide access to specific users in your account
   - bucket policies

+## ebs volumes

+- elastic block storre
+  - block level storage volumes for use with ec2 instances
+  - raw unformated storage volumes (i.e. no file system)
+  - ec2 can have multiple volumes, but only one volume can be attached to one instance
+    - many to one
+    - volume & instance must be in the same AZ
+  - can persist beyond the life of the ec2